bc4040/srt-gateway/README.md

  ### An example use case:
  You have a SDI/HDMI to SRT hardware encoder on a local LAN and want to securely expose it to the internet. srt-gateway can sit between the encoder (LAN) and the internet (WAN).
-Interview viewers connect to srt-gateway to view the encoded stream.
+Remote viewers connect to srt-gateway to view the encoded stream.

+ This prevents the need to expose an insecure hardware encoder appliance to the internet.

  srt-gateway provides one ingest (input) channel and two sender (output) channels.
 Currently, only one client can connect to a single channel at a time.

  This can be multiplied at scale by running multiple instances in Docker.

- # Running via Docker
+ ## Running via Docker
  Although it can run as a standalone binary, the project is intended to be run inside a Docker container.

  There are 3 passphrases you can define.
 The first two are mandatory.